 Definition of drop kick in English:

-1(Chiefly in rugby) a kick made by dropping the ball and kicking it as it bounces up from the ground.
+1(Formerly, in football) a kick made by dropping the ball and kicking after it touches the ground.

 - Storm clouds could pile in from the Antarctic, but it was still possible to bounce the ball and let fly with a drop kick.

 - Jonny Wilkinson became an overnight household name after scoring the last-minute drop kick which won England the rugby World Cup last November on a rainy night in Sydney.